MaksymSahai/Game15/README.md

-# In lib folder dll with rules of Game15
+In lib folder dll with rules of Game15
-# UI on unity 3d using Canvas
+UI on unity 3d using Canvas
-# vebinar ITVDN